tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/create-registration.md

 ## Response Body

 Upon success, a validated Atom entry is returned.
-This includes read-only elements such as ETag, RegistrationId, and ExpirationTime.
+It includes read-only elements such as ETag, RegistrationId, and ExpirationTime.
 For example:

 ``` xml
 <entry>